geoffw8/hyperlayer/README.md

 Once you have completed the above, running a spec will cause the events to be emitted to Redis.

-In order to listen to/process the events you must run:
+In order to listen to/process the events, the following must be running:
 ```ruby
 rake hyperlayer:listen
 ```
 You should see events coming in as they are processed.
+Note: Events aren't stored in Redis, simply streamed through, so the rake task must be running _before_ you run your spec.

 Now simply load `http://localhost:3000/hyperlayer`.